jacwright/RestServer/README.md

 ```

 So you’re able to allow POSTing JSON in addition to regular web style POSTs.

+Finally we get to `listUsers` method.
+It is simple as `test` method. but `$query` parameter is the new.
+This special parameter can be used to read query string. and hold query string parameters as associated array. for example if client request this API with url `/users?search=Manda` then `$query` parameter will hold `[search => Manada]`.

 I call these classes that handle the requests `Controllers`.
 And they can be completely self-contained with their URL mappings, database configs, etc. so that you could drop them into other RestServer services without any hassle.